Mystery play: Spanish mystery plays

+The oldest liturgical drama in Spain is from the 12th century and kept today in Toledo Cathedral.
+It is a play about the Biblical Magi, three wise men from the East who followed a star and visited the baby Jesus in Bethlehem.
+It is believed to have been based on an earlier play written in France.

-The Misteri d'Elx (in English, the Elx Mystery Play or Mystery Play of Elx) is a liturgical drama dating from the Middle Ages which has been enacted and celebrated every year without any known interruptions.
+The Misteri d'Elx (in English, the Elx Mystery Play or Mystery Play of Elx) is a liturgical drama dating from the 13th century which has been enacted and celebrated every year without any known interruptions.
 Commemorating the Assumption of Mary, it is played on every 14 and 15 August in the Basilica de Santa María in the city of Elx (also known as Elche).
 The prohibition of theatrical plays in churches by the Council of Trent eventually threatened to interrupt the yearly performance of the Misteri, but in 1632 Pope Urban VIII issued a special permit for its continuation.
 In 2001, UNESCO declared it one of the Masterpieces of the Oral and Intangible Heritage of Humanity.

-The oldest liturgical drama (12th century) written already in old Spanish language was a codex found in the library of the Toledo Cathedral.
-The Auto de los Reyes Magos belongs to the Christmas cycle.
-It is a play about the Biblical Magi, three wise men from the East who followed a star and visited the baby Jesus in Bethlehem.
-It is believed to have been based on an earlier liturgical Latin play written in France.

 Miracle play

-Miracle plays, or Saint's plays, are now distinguished from mystery plays as they specifically re-enacted miraculous interventions by the saints, particularly St. Nicholas or St. Mary, into the lives of ordinary people, rather than biblical events; however both of these terms are more commonly used by modern scholars than they were by medieval people, who used a wide variety of terminology to refer to their dramatic performances.
+Miracle plays, or Saint's plays, are now distinguished from mystery plays as they specifically re-enacted miraculous interventions by the saints, particularly Saint Nicholas or St. Mary, rather than biblical events.
 Robert Chambers, writing in the 19th century, notes that "especially in England, miracle [came] to stand for religious play in general".

-Cornish language miracle plays were performed in plain-an-gwarrys.
-To capture the attention of the audience, "the plays were often noisy, bawdy and entertaining".
+Cornish language miracle plays, particularly the Ordinalia trilogy, the Beunans Meriasek, and the Bewnans Ke, were traditionally performed at the plain-an-gwarrys.
+To capture the attention of the audience, "the plays were often noisy, bawdy and entertaining."